Elisabeth Luce Moore: Personal life

 Moore married Maurice T. Moore in 1926; they had two sons, Thompson and Michael.

-Death

-Elisabeth Luce Moore died at her home in Manhattan on February 9, 2002.
+Moore died at her home in Manhattan on February 9, 2002.

 Legacy

 Elisabeth Luce Moore Library

 The Elisabeth Luce Moore Library at Chung Chi College in Hong Kong was named for her.
 Dedicated on October 29, 1971, it was built with funds from the Henry Luce Foundation.

 Elisabeth Luce Moore Leadership Program for Chinese Women

 This namesake program was created by the Institute of International Education to train Chinese women in community-based non-profit organizations.

 Elisabeth Luce Moore '24 Professorship in Christian Studies

 Moore established this position at her alma mater Wellesley.

 Elisabeth Luce Moore Preserve

 Moore owned this 75-acre estate in Weston, Connecticut, open to the public for hiking.

 Elisabeth Luce Moore '24 Fund for the Study of World Religions

 Moore established this fund, which maintains fellowship grants for Wellesley students, in 1988.